ComfortCard · your family’s health, in one place

 • Yours to keep — cancel anytime, export everything you own, zero data sold, zero ads.
 Ever.

-2 · The physician-signed paperwork that unlocks HSA/FSA
+2 · The physician-signed paperwork behind HSA/FSA eligibility

 • Advance directive — the legal document establishing your care preferences.
 Written through a normal conversation, signed by a real physician.
 Stored in the card and accessible via QR at any care setting.